Immunization Requirement: Bacterial Meningitis (ACYW-135)

 - Mail the written request to:

-An affidavit or certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, stating that in the physician’s opinion, the vaccination would be injurious to the health and well-being of the student.
+To accept a medical exemption, it must be signed by a physician who is duly registered and licensed to practice medicine in the United States.
+It should state that in the physician’s opinion, the vaccination would be injurious to the health and well-being of the student.
 It must include the physician’s contact information and it must be signed by the physician.
 Please choose from the following options to send in your medical exemption.

 - Upload to the My Tiger Health Patient Portal at https://tsu.medicatconnect.com